newrelic-experimental/nr1-viz-geo-location/README.md

 - **`geoISOCountry`:** The ISO A3 or ISO A2 country code (e.g. "GBR" or "GB") (Replaces latitide/longitude)
 - **`geoUSState`:** A US state 2 letter code, number or name
 - **`geoUKRegion`:** A Uk Region name
-- **`tooltip_header`**: By default the country name is displayed as tool tip header.
+- **`tooltip_header`**: By default the region name is displayed as tool tip header.
 You can override by supplying a value here.
 Specify empty string or NONE to remove the header entirely.
 - **`custom_color`:** Provide a hex color code for this region (overrides all other colors)
 - **`popup_visibility`**: Set to "ALWAYS" for the tool tip to always show (not recommended on regions) or "NEVER" to never show.
 Otherwise tooltip appears on hover.